 Try Oyster White, which has a bleached appearance similar to seashells and white sand.
 It’s ideal for providing a cooling effect and looks great with dark wood, white furniture, and both modern and traditional homes.
 In a dark grey foundation, this subtle hue offers a hint of beige warmth.

 Oyster White, despite its name, is a pale greige paint hue.
-Oyster White features grey and beige undertones depending on what it’s adjacent to.
+This color features grey and beige undertones depending on what it’s adjacent to.
 Painting Oyster White on the outside of a property that receives plenty of natural light will reveal more of the softer, beige side of Oyster White.

 This neutral color goes wonderfully with grey and black tones; and a beautiful complement to other stronger paint colors for your home’s interior.
 As far as white exterior paint colors go, Oyster White offers the most depth of any that I’ve examined.